username-gigo-is-not-available/undergraduate-study-programs-scraper/README.md

 ## Environment Variables

 Before running the scraper, make sure to set the following environment variables:
 - `STORAGE_TYPE`: the type of storage that will be used to save the scraped data.
-The possible values are "FILE" and "MINIO"
+The possible values are "LOCAL" and "MINIO"
 - `MINIO_ENDPOINT_URL`: the URL of the MinIO server
 - `MINIO_ACCESS_KEY`: the access key for the MinIO server
 - `MINIO_SECRET_KEY`: the secret key for the MinIO server